alexpsteen/NRSCapp/README.md

 * Change to the client directory in the NRSCapp directory: `cd NRSCapp/client`
 * Run npm install to get the required libraries: `npm install`
 * Run the Ionic server: `ionic serve`
+* If your default Internet browser does not automatically open, navigate to the following address: `http://localhost:8100`

 ### Troubleshooting